ShahrzadZolghadr/Persian-Neural-Language-Model/README.md

 # Persian-Neural-Language-Model
-This repository contains a character level LSTM network as a language model on persian news corpus
+This repository contains the implementation of a character level LSTM network as a language model on persian news corpus